 Academic Misconduct: It is the responsibility of the Committee on Academic Misconduct (COAM) to investigate or establish procedures for the investigation of all reported cases of student academic misconduct.
 The term "academic misconduct" includes all forms of student academic misconduct wherever committed; illustrated by, but not limited to, cases of plagiarism and dishonest practices in connection with examinations.
 Instructors shall report all instances of alleged academic misconduct to the committee (Faculty Rule 3335-5-487).
 For additional information, see the Code of Student Conduct http://studentlife.osu.edu/csc/.
 We take academic misconduct very seriously in this course.
-If you are suspected of behaving dishonestly during an exam (e.g., copying from another student's exam, allowing another student to copy from your exam, using materials or devices that are prohibited) or when completing any other required course assignment, this is grounds for us to file a COAM report, and this may result in a failing grade in this course or an even more severe penalty.
+If you are suspected of behaving dishonestly during an exam (e.g., copying from another student's exam, allowing another student to copy from your exam, using materials or devices that are prohibited, accessing an answer key and using it before you submit your work to us, etc.) or when completing any other required course assignment, this is grounds for us to file a COAM report, and this may result in a failing grade in this course or an even more severe penalty.